 6 large eggs, separated

 Melt remaining butter in a large saucepan over medium heat.
-Add the onion, garlic, and thyme and sauté for 5 minutes.
+Add the onion, garlic, and thyme and sauté for 5 minutes or until onion is translucent and soft.
 Season with salt and pepper.
 Add flour and cook for another 2 minutes, stirring constantly.
 Next, add the whole milk slowly (about 1/3 cup at a time), and after all the milk is added, simmer for 5 minutes stirring frequently (roux will thicken up).

 Beat egg whites with a pinch of salt until stiff peaks form.
 Fold into sweet potato mixture.
 Pour into prepared dish and sprinkle remainder of parmesan cheese on top.
-Cook at 375 degrees F for 50 minutes, until top of soufflé is dark golden brown.
+Cook at 375 degrees F for 50 minutes, until top of soufflé is puffed like a dome and dark golden brown.